Duo with links to Comanchero gang guilty over 'execution' killing of Auckland man and attempted murder of wife

 It is understood she has been in witness protection.

-She only survived, the court heard, by playing dead before being discovered by a passing motorist.
+She survived, the court heard, only by playing dead before being discovered by a passing motorist.

 With a bullet still lodged in her head from the shooting, she also explained how her husband became involved in gang life.